 We think Atlanta mom and contributor Delilah S. Dawson is the reason geek rhymes with chic.
 Once upon a time, she ran galleries, taught art, and painted murals.
 Now she writes paranormal romance and young adult fiction for Simon & Schuster and dabbles in comics.
 She knows every reference to Star Wars, Dr.Who, Harry Potter and Twilight that you can throw at her and is constantly correcting our spelling of the word Wookiee.
 Her kids want to grow up to be a vampire and the Hulk, respectively.
 She couldn’t be prouder.

 Stephanie Mayers is a Philly native now living in North Jersey and commuting daily to Brooklyn to help save the world through music–Stephanie has a sweet gig as Dan Zanes’ manager, and was an executive producer of the Kindiefest family music conference.
 She is a self proclaimed foodie who doesn’t get out to eat much but watches a lot of Top Chef and believes strongly in coffee, red wine and anything parmigiana.
 She loves checking out apps for kids and fun tech accessories.
 And of course, anything to help them listen to music.
-When she’s not working, she is at home with her cranky dog, hippie husband, scrappy 4 year-old daughter and baby number two who’s due early 2015.
+When she’s not working, she is at home with her cranky dog, hippie husband, scrappy 4 year-old daughter and brand new baby girl.

-Stacie Billis is one of our all time favorite food bloggers–she’s the author of One Hungry Mama, the popular blog focusing on whole foods, nutrition, and lots (and lots) of family-friendly recipes.
+Stacie Billis is one of our all time favorite food bloggers–she’s the author of One Hungry Mama, the popular blog focusing on whole foods, nutrition, the occasional indulgent Nutella-laden dessert, and lots (and lots) of family-friendly recipes.
 Now, she’s our very own Food Editor on Cool Mom Picks, and on Cool Mom Tech, she keeps her eye out for apps, gadgets and smart appliances that can help us in the kitchen.
 Or better, get us out of there faster.

 Stephanie Slate is Canadian, but never says “eh.”
 Before kids she was the book buyer for a national toy retailer.
-Now she spends her days as the book reader for her three bibliophile children, as a longtime writer for Cool Mom Picks, and as a contributor to People.com’s Moms & Babies.
+Now she she’s a longtime writer for Cool Mom Picks, and also spends her days as the book reader for her three bibliophile children and contributing to People.com’s Moms & Babies.
 Which means she knows more than you’d ever want to about strollers of the rich and famous.
 She lives to find things that will make parents’ lives simpler and more organized.
 So we’re lucky she does it for us.

 OTHER IMPORTANT PEOPLE

-Tech Managing Editor and writer extraordinaire Julie Marsh is a mom of three, a project manager by trade, and a triathlete for fun, which means that she could use a nap.
+Project Manager and writer extraordinaire Julie Marsh is a mom of three, a project manager by trade, and a triathlete for fun, which means that she could use a nap.
 She spent ten years wrangling tech projects for the military and the music industry, and can remember when the Motorola two-way was cool.
 She loves fitness gadgets, math and science apps, and staying three steps ahead of tech-using tweens.
-She also helps us run Operations, so we owe her for life.
+She also helps us run operations, so we owe her for life.

 Director of Ad Sales and Brand Partnerships Lisa Barnes is the first to admit she loves her job more than any person should.
 She’s seen advertising come a long way since her first job in radio pre-motherhood, and all things being equal, digital is more fun.
 Lisa lives north of San Francisco with her husband and three children–all of whom are nearly taller than she is.
 Aside from working with our fabulous sponsors (and they are!), Lisa stays in shape so she can keep up with her kids, never says no to a volunteer request, and loves cooking and entertaining, especially when someone else cleans up.

 Kari Dahlen saves our lives on a regular basis with all sorts of magical HTML know-how.
 She’s a dancer turned neuroscientist turned Northern California mother of two boys.
-She’s also a shoe-in for a role if Dance Moms decides to create a spin-off for competitive gymnastics, since she essentially lives at her son’s gym.
+She’s also a shoe-in for a role if Dance Moms decides to create a spin-off for competitive gymnastics, since she spends more time at her son’s gym than anywhere else.
 Kari has no Scottish in her blood, but lives for everything tartan.
 We love her.